LazyBun/owasp-top10-security/PITCHME.md

 Note:
 - Obviously the cause of insufficient logging is insufficient logging,
-- But ineffective response to incidents included in this point as well
+- But ineffective response to incidents are included in this point as well
-- Those flaws allows attackers to further attack systems, maintain persistence, pivot to more systems, and tamper with data.
+- These flaws allows attackers to further attack systems, maintain persistence, pivot to more systems, and tamper with data.

 +++